First Plan Then Evaluate: Multi-Target Planning with Post-Planning Success Evaluation Improves Learning-Based Grasping Pipelines: Our Approach

-\textbf{Generator} The generator is parameterized as a neural network $\mathcal{\hat{G}} = f_g(\mathcal{O})$ and is trained exclusively on positive grasps.
-Given $\mathcal{O}$, $f_g$ generates a batch of $K$ grasp samples for the vectorized motion planner plans trajectories to.
-To ensure the generator is robust to the real-world camera noise, we slightly perturb the pointclouds during training, similarly to~\cite{visdex,dextrahg}.
+\textbf{Generator} \rebuttal{The generator neural network $\mathcal{\hat{G}} = f_g(\mathcal{O})$ is trained exclusively on positive grasps.} Given $\mathcal{O}$, $f_g$ it generates a batch of $K$ grasp samples for the motion planner.
+During training, we apply point-cloud perturbations to improve robustness to sensor noise, similar to~\cite{visdex,dextrahg}.

-\textbf{Evaluator} The evaluator is a neural network $\mathcal{\hat{E}} = f_e(\mathcal{O}, \mathcal{G})$ trained on both positive and negative samples.
-The evaluator outputs the likelihood of grasp success and is trained using the binary cross-entropy loss.
-We found that the evaluator struggles to discriminate between successful and unsuccessful grasps when they are close to each other.
-To combat this, similarly to~\cite{mayer-ffhnet-icra22,arsalan-icra2021-contact-graspnet}, we include \textit{hard negatives} in our minibatch by sufficiently perturbing the positive samples (+- 5cm and +- 60 degrees per axis) and labeling them as negative.
-Another approach to mitigate this issue would be to simulate the perturbed samples and label them accordingly~\cite{tyler2024corl}.
+\textbf{Evaluator} \rebuttal{The evaluator neural network $\mathcal{\hat{E}} = f_e(\mathcal{O}, \mathcal{G})$ is trained on both positive and negative samples to output the likelihood of grasp success using the cross-entropy loss.} We found the evaluator struggles to discriminate between successful and unsuccessful grasps when they are close together.
+To combat this, we include \textit{hard negatives}~\cite{mayer-ffhnet-icra22,arsalan-icra2021-contact-graspnet} in all minibatches by perturbing positive samples (\(\pm\) 5cm and \(\pm60^{\circ}\) per axis) and labeling them as negative.
 We use $\mathcal{\hat{E}}$ to evaluate the likelihood of success of the planned trajectories.
 Specifically, we extract $\mathcal{G}$ from the joint positions of the robot at the last timestep of a planned trajectory.
-We believe this could be extended such that $\mathcal{\hat{E}}$ evaluates multiple steps of a trajectory, optionally including joint velocities as well.
-This might allow for smoother robot motions without the robot having to come to a full stop before closing the hand.